a-maruf/Web-App-DevOps-Project/README.md

 8. **Revert Changes**: A new branch called `revert-delivery-date` was created.
 Used `git revert COMMIT_HASH` command to revert back to before the `delivery_date` column was implemented.

 A more detail documentation of implementing the new feature `delivery_date` column is contained within [Documentation - Implementing the ‘delivery_date’ Column.md](https://github.com/a-maruf/Web-App-DevOps-Project/blob/main/Documentation%20-%20Implementing%20the%20%E2%80%98delivery_date%E2%80%99%20Column.md) file.

+## Milestone 3: Containerization with Docker

+The third milestone involved containerizing the application using Docker and making it available on Docker Hub.
+The tasks completed in this milestone include:

+1. **Containerize the Web Application**: The application was containerized using Docker.
+A Dockerfile was created to define the application's environment, encapsulate all necessary dependencies, and configuration settings.

+2. **Build Docker Image**: The Docker image was built using the `docker build` command.
+The `-t` option was used to tag the image with a name for easy reference.

+3. **Run Docker Container Locally**: The Docker container was run locally using the `docker run` command.
+The `-p` option was used to map port 5000 from the local machine to the container.

+4. **Tag and Push to Docker Hub**: The Docker image was tagged and pushed to Docker Hub using the `docker tag` and `docker push` commands.

+5. **Verify Image on Docker Hub**: The Docker image was verified on Docker Hub by logging into Docker Hub and confirming that the image was listed within the repository.

+Detailed documentation of the process, including the Dockerfile and the Docker commands used, can be found in the [Documentation - Containerization with Docker.md](https://github.com/a-maruf/Web-App-DevOps-Project/blob/main/Documentation%20-%20Containerization%20with%20Docker.md) file in the root directory of the project.

 ## Upcoming Milestones
 The upcoming milestones in the project include: